 You can provide custom quotes to customers based on pressure washed, how much area, and how long it will take you.
 Custom quotes are a good option when dealing with businesses or long-term customers.

-Many customers looking at your website or calling want a quick quote, which can be challenging to do on the fly, and if the customer is waiting, they may move on.
+Many customers calling or looking at your website want a quick quote, which can be challenging to do on the fly, and if the customer is waiting, they may move on.
 So providing set fees for different things can be a better option for new customers.

 You can provide a simple cost for the time of your services, though many new customers don’t want this type of pricing because they’re worried you will go slow to increase your profit.

 It can be an excellent option for any long-term customers or businesses looking to book you for an entire day.

 $50 - $150 per hour of pressure washing.

 This can be a reasonable way to assess cost with anybody who knows the specific area they want to be washed.
 It’s also much fairer to you as a business.

 Providing set costs for specific things allows customers to compare you against other businesses, or even if your service is just not in their budget.
 Many customers don’t know the square foot of things like their driveway or house.